SCKelemen/clix/README.md

 # clix

-`clix` is a batteries-included framework for building nested CLI applications using plain Go.
+`clix` is an opinionated, batteries-optional framework for building nested CLI applications using plain Go.
 It provides a declarative API for describing commands, flags, and arguments while handling configuration hydration, interactive prompting, and contextual execution hooks for you.
+The project strives for minimal dependencies and simplicity while delivering a cohesive CLI experience similar in spirit to Cobra, ff, and Prompt UI.

 ## Features

-- Hierarchical commands with aliases, usage metadata, and visibility controls
+- Hierarchical commands with aliases, usage metadata, and visibility controls to reinforce consistent command hierarchies
 - Global and command-level flags with environment variable and config defaults
 - Required and optional positional arguments with automatic prompting
 - Pre- and post-run hooks for cross-cutting concerns
 - YAML configuration backed by `~/.config/<app>/config.yaml`
 - Built-in `help`, `config`, and `autocomplete` commands
 - Structured output helpers via a global `--format` flag (json/yaml/text)
+- Intuitive prompting that stays consistent across category and leaf commands
+- First-class JSON and YAML rendering utilities for structured workflows

 ## Quick start